-For the last six months I`ve been working on a JavaScript Full-Stack project, using React.js has the front-end framework, GraphQL for the API Gateway and Hapi Server for the micro-service which is connected to a Postgres RDS Database and during this time I had the pleasure for being able to work with TypeScript.
+For the last six months, I`ve been working on a JavaScript Full-Stack project, using React.js as the front-end framework, GraphQL for the API Gateway and Hapi Server for the micro-service which is connected to a Postgres RDS Database and during this time I had the pleasure for being able to work with TypeScript.

 Let's start by seeing what are the Basic Types available: